Birmingham station group

 The Birmingham station group is a station group of three railway stations in Birmingham city centre, consisting of New Street, Moor Street, and Snow Hill.
-The station group is printed on national railway tickets as BIRMINGHAM STNS and does not include the international station of Birmingham International, which is located some 14 km east of the city centre next to Birmingham Airport and National Exhibition Centre.
+The station group is printed on national railway tickets as BIRMINGHAM STNS and does not include the airport station of Birmingham International, which is located some 14 km east of the city centre next to Birmingham Airport and National Exhibition Centre.

 There are two other railway stations in central Birmingham, namely Five Ways in the south west of the city centre with connections on the New Street to Redditch line, and Jewellery Quarter in the north west of the city centre with connections on the Snow Hill to Worcester line and the West Midlands Metro.

 Stations

 Birmingham New Street

 Birmingham New Street is Birmingham's principal railway station and one of the principal stations of the UK rail network.
 The station is managed by Network Rail and its main entrance is located on Stephenson Street.
 New Street is the main gateway for most people arriving in the city and serves most of the city rail services, providing links all across the United Kingdom.
 Services are provided by Avanti West Coast, CrossCountry, Transport for Wales and West Midlands Trains.